Navigate to

 Example: If a country has a 3.5 times research lead but ‘only’ four of the top 10 institutions, it will rate low, as it fails to meet both criteria at the medium level.

-Top 5 country rankings: The two metrics along with the traffic light are given in the right hand column of top 5 country rankings tables throughout the report and in Appendix 1.1 in full.
+Top 5 country rankings: The two metrics along with the traffic light rating system are included in Appendix 1 in both reports.